TeCoEd/PyGame-Zero-Simple-Game/README.md

 # PyGame-Zero-Simple-Game
-A selection of videos introdcing PyGame Zero
+A selection of videos introducing PyGame Zero

 Files and folders to download the game images and resources.